 In 2008 Patel Air opened up a 2nd hub at Hyderabad-HYD, at which point the airline was flying to 20 cities within India.

 In 2010, having officially completed 5 years of stable operations, Patel Air was granted permission by the DGCA (Directorate General of Civil Aviation, India’s national civil aviation authority) to launch its first international routes.
-The first foreign destinations selected were Dubai-DXB and Singapore-SIN, which began receiving nonstop flights from Bangalore-BLR, Mumbai-BOM and Hyderabad-HYD.
+The first foreign destinations selected were Bangalore-BLR «» Dubai-DXB, Bangalore-BLR «» Singapore-SIN, Mumbai-BOM «» Dubai-DXB, Mumbai-BOM «» Singapore-SIN, Hyderabad-HYD «» Dubai-DXB, and Hyderabad-HYD «» Singapore-SIN.

 In 2014 Patel Air opened its 4th hub at Delhi-DEL, following a bitter legal battle with Bharat Airlines.
 The company also added Doha-DOH and Male-MLE as international destinations during that year.

-In 2015, the actress Divya Sehgal, having become an A-List figure in both Bollywood and Hollywood, formally ended her contractual relationship with Patel Air.
-Interestingly, in the West Ms Sehgal is best known for her role as a leading character in a major international sci-fi film franchise, but in India she is still widely associated with Patel Air’s public image due to clever marketing during the airline’s first 10 years of existence.
+In 2015, the actress Divya Sehgal, having since become a top-flight A-List figure in both Bollywood and Hollywood, formally ended her contractual relationship with Patel Air.
+Interestingly, in the West Ms Sehgal is better known as a leading character in the internationally popular Starfighters sci-fi film franchise, while in India she is still most widely associated with Patel Air’s public image due to clever marketing during the airline’s first 10 years of existence.

-In 2017, Patel Air bought out legacy carrier Calcutta Air, and reorganized its hub at Kolkata-CCU.
-Patel Air also opened new international routes to Colombo-CMB, Kathmandu-KTM and Bangkok-BKK.
+In 2017, Patel Air bought out legacy carrier Calcutta Air, and took over its hub at Kolkata-CCU.
+Patel Air also opened new international routes to Colombo-CMB, Kathmandu-KTM and Bangkok-BKK from several hubs.

-In 2019 Patel Air opened two more new hubs, at Ahmedabad-AMD and Chennai-MAA, became one of the largest airlines in Asia, and was listed on the NYSE (Ticker symbol PATA).
-International service to Kuala Lumpur-KUL and Jaffna-JAF (Sri Lanka) was also added.
+In 2019 Patel Air opened two more new hubs, at Ahmedabad-AMD and Chennai-MAA, and became one of the largest airlines in Asia, and was listed on the NYSE (Ticker symbol PATA).
+International service to Kuala Lumpur-KUL in Malaysia and Jaffna-JAF in Sri Lanka were also added.

-During the early part of the Covid-19 pandemic Patel Air began to convert several of its older Airbus A320-200 aircraft into Airbus A320P2F Freighters, which were used to move cargo instead of passengers.
-This move helped Patel Air overcome most of its losses taken in passenger revenue as a result of the pandemic, creating a whole new revenue stream for the airline.
+During the early part of the Covid-19 Pandemic, Patel Air began to convert several of its older Airbus A320-200 aircraft into Airbus A320P2F Freighters, which were used to move cargo instead of passengers.
+This move helped Patel Air to overcome most of its losses taken in passenger revenue as a result of the pandemic, while creating a whole new revenue stream for the airline.

-Some international routes unfortunately were never restarted after the pandemic, most notably air service to Abu Dhabi-AUH and Jaffna-JAF.
+Some international routes unfortunately were never restarted after the pandemic receded, most notably air service to Abu Dhabi-AUH and Jaffna-JAF.

-In 2022 Patel Air opened its two newest operating bases at Nagpur-NAG and Goa-GOI.
+In 2022 Patel Air opened its two newest operating bases at Nagpur-NAG and Goa-GOI, both of which are emerging as important components of the Patel Air route ecosystem.

-By 2023, all of the carrier’s former Airbus A320-200s had been successfully converted into Airbus A320P2F Freighters, allowing the company to continue using them for many years to come and gaining significant inroads into the domestic air cargo market.
+By 2023, all of the carrier’s former Airbus A320-200s had been successfully converted into Airbus A320P2F Freighters, allowing the company to continue using them for many years to come while gaining significant inroads into the domestic and international air cargo markets.

 Today and the Future

-Having endured several quarters of losses during the Covid19 pandemic, Patel Air has long since returned to profitability, and is currently working to expand its route and flight schedule footprint further, both domestically and internationally.
+Having endured several quarters of losses during the Covid 19 pandemic, Patel Air has since returned to profitability, and is currently working diligently to resume expansion of its route and flight schedule footprint, both domestically and internationally.

 On the domestic front, Nagpur-NAG is being expanded into a full hub, while a new operating base at Kochi-COK is in the process of being created.
-Patel Air is also opening a 2nd operating base at Goa-GOX, to better serve the state of Goa and overcome limitations in expansion at Goa-GOI.
+Patel Air is also opening a full operating base at Goa-GOX, to better serve the state of Goa and overcome space limitations at Goa-GOI.

 Meanwhile, Patel Air has placed orders to lease Airbus A321XLR aircraft that are due to begin joining the fleet in late 2024 and/or early 2025.
-The A321XLRs will begin flying new routes to international destinations in Europe and Africa, including Cape Town-CPT, Amsterdam-AMS, Paris-CDG and Frankfurt-FRA among others.
-Perth-PER has also been cited as a potential future A321XLR destination, along with new routes expected to connect to Mauritius-MRU and Denpasar-DPS.
-Returning service to Abu Dhabi-AUH and Jaffna-JAF are also in the cards, and there is talk of expanding into eastern Asia in 2025 or 2026.
+The A321XLRs will begin flying new routes to intercontinental destinations in Europe and Africa, among them Cape Town-CPT, Amsterdam-AMS, Paris-CDG and Frankfurt-FRA.
+Perth-PER has also been cited as a potential future A321XLR destination, along with new routes connecting to Mauritius-MRU and Denpasar-DPS.
+Returning service to Abu Dhabi-AUH and Jaffna-JAF are also in the cards, and there is also talk of expanding into eastern Asia later in 2025 or in 2026.

-While the A320s and A321s will continue to be configured with single class cabins, the new A321XLRs will be configured with two cabins: Core Economy, which will function the same as the single-class cabins on the A320neo fleet; and Prime Economy, a new premium economy style cabin with better seating, seat pitches and amenities.
+While the A320neos and A321neos will continue to be configured with single class cabins, the new A321XLRs will be configured with two cabins: Core Economy, which will function the same as the single-class cabins on the A320neo fleet; and Prime Economy, a new premium economy style cabin with better seating, seat pitches and amenities.

-Perhaps most significantly, Patel Air will soon begin leasing new Airbus A350-900 widebody aircraft, which are set to open several intercontinental routes, reaching cities such as New York-JFK, Los Angeles-LAX, San Francisco-SFO, Toronto-YYZ, Vancouver-YVR, Sydney-SYD, and London-LHR.
-Mumbai-BOM and Delhi-DEL are projected to offer either daily or 5x weekly A350 service to these destinations.
-Bangalore-BLR and possibly Hyderabad-HYD and/or Chennai-MAA will likely offer 2x to 3x weekly A350 service to San Francisco-SFO, and perhaps Seattle-SEA.
+Perhaps most significantly, Patel Air are in negotiations to lease new Airbus A350-900 widebody aircraft, which would be set to open more distant intercontinental routes to far flung destinations such as New York-JFK, Los Angeles-LAX, San Francisco-SFO, Toronto-YYZ, Vancouver-YVR, Sydney-SYD, and London-LHR.
+Mumbai-BOM and Delhi-DEL are likely to receive either daily or 5x weekly A350 service to those destinations.
+Bangalore-BLR and possibly Hyderabad-HYD and/or Chennai-MAA would likely offer 2x to 3x weekly A350 service to high-tech business centers such as San Francisco-SFO and perhaps Seattle-SEA.

-Unlike Patel Air’s standard single class A32x class aircraft configurations, the A350s will be configured as dual or even three class, offering a business class cabin as well as possibly a set of premium class seats.
-Further details are to be announced once a firm date is set to receive the new A350s.
+Unlike Patel Air’s standard single class A32x class aircraft configurations, the A350 cabins are expected be configured as dual or even three class, offering a business class cabin as well as premium class seats.
+Further details are to be announced once the lease agreement has been signed on.

 Lastly, company CEO Dinesh “Dennis” Bahri is retiring soon; now a billionaire, he reportedly plans to retire to his hometown of New York.
 Mr Patel has selected as his replacement the company’s COO, Iraj Adani (b 1966 in Mumbai), to succeed Mr Bahri at Patel Air.
 Mr Patel himself has not set forth any plans for himself regarding retirement.